bytor99999/mod-mongo-persistor/README.md

 ### Get Collections List

-Returns the list of collection names in the db
+Returns the list of collection names in the db:

    {
        "action": "getCollections"